ipfs-inactive/website/content/pages/docs/api.md

 ### /api/v0/block/put

-Stores input as an IPFS block.
+Store input as an IPFS block.

 #### Arguments

   - `arg` [file]: The data to be stored as an IPFS block.
 Required: **yes**.
+  - `format` [string]: cid format for blocks to be created with.
+Default: "v0".
+Required: no.
+  - `mhtype` [string]: multihash hash function.
+Default: "sha2-256".
+Required: no.
+  - `mhlen` [int]: multihash hash length.
+Default: "-1".
+Required: no.

 #### Request Body